ETL Process in Machine Learning: A Comprehensive Guide to Preparing Quality Data

 Data Extraction Tools

-Selecting the right tool for data extraction depends on several factors, including the complexity of the data system, the amount of customization needed, and the available budget.
+The choice of the right tool for data extraction depends on several factors, including the complexity of the data system, the amount of customization needed, and the available budget.
 Some of the most popular tools include:

-- PowerCenter Computing
+- Informatica PowerCenter

 - Oracle Data Integrator (ODI)

-- Apache Spark: Offers fast processing capabilities for large data sets.
+- Apache Spark: Offers fast processing capabilities for large datasets.

 - Microsoft Azure: Uses Azure Data Factory for orchestration and automation of data flows.